 Why Taiwan Semiconductor (TSM) Is So Important

-The advanced chip-making business, which is extremely capital and talent intensive, has gone through a rapid consolidation as the number of companies produce cutting edge, high-performance chips has been reduced from 25 to 3.
+The advanced chip-making business, which is extremely capital and talent intensive, has gone through a rapid consolidation as the number of companies producing cutting-edge, high-performance chips has been reduced from 25 to 3.
 Taiwan Semiconductor is the leader, closely followed by Samsung Electronics.
-As production has expanded in Asia, the U.S. share of chip manufacturing has fallen to 12%, according to a report by the Boston Consulting Group.
+As production has expanded in Asia, the U.S. share of chip manufacturing has fallen to 10%, according to a report by the Boston Consulting Group.

-Samsung Electronics, building on its existing operations in Austin, is spending an additional $17 billion to build a chip-making factory in Texas that it hopes will begin operations in the second half of 2024.
+Samsung Electronics, building on its existing operations in Austin, is spending an additional $17 billion (partially fueled by the CHIPS Act) to build a chip-making factory in Texas that it hopes will begin operations in 2026.

-Then there is the question of whether or not Intel (INTC) can climb back into the race after a series of manufacturing stumbles leading to a new CEO taking the helm last year.
+Then there is the question of whether or not Intel (INTC) can engineer a turnaround after significant struggles this year prompted it to bring on a new CEO and initiate a cost-reduction plan.

 Finally, there is the issue of China.
 China is about two to five years behind the leading chipmakers but is determined to catch up.
-China is providing at least $100 billion and year in subsidies to the sector and its national champion, the publicly traded Semiconductor Manufacturing International Corporation (SMICY).
+Although it’s struggling with export controls, notably on ASML Holding (ASML), which produces the world’s most advanced lithography machines, China is spending an estimated $100 billion each year in subsidies in an effort to onshore their own production.

 Alex Capri of the Hinrich Foundation has zeroed in on a vital techno-rivalry battleground through an excellent report: “Semiconductors at the Heart of the U.S.-China Tech War: How a New Era of Techno-Nationalism is Shaking up Semiconductor Value Chains”.